-US principal forced out in ‘porn’ flap views David statue
+U.S. principal forced out in ‘porn’ flap views David statue

 Michelangelo’s marble sculpture depicts the Biblical David, naked, with a sling over his shoulder and a rock in his hand, ready for battle with Goliath.

-A call to Carrasquilla’s cell phone went unanswered.
+A call to Carrasquilla’s cellphone went unanswered.

 Hollberg noted that currently more than 50% of the gallery visitors come from the United States.